arsiba/tofulint/docs/user-guide/config.md

-# Configuring TFLint
+# Configuring TofuLint

 You can change the behavior not only in CLI flags but also in config files.
-TFLint loads config files according to the following priority order:
+TofuLint loads config files according to the following priority order:

 1. File passed by the `--config` option
 2. File set by the `TFLINT_CONFIG_FILE` environment variable